Grace United Methodist Church

 Scrip is a great way to engage in church stewardship because when you buy scrip, between 3% and 10% of the purchase price goes to the church.
 How exciting is that?
 Scrip is available in the fellowship hall after worship service.

-Thank you, Mike Stark and Nick Martozie, for volunteering to mow the church lawn during the month of May.
+Thank you Nick Martozie and Kevin Burkey, for volunteering to mow the church lawn during the month of June.

 © 2015 Grace United Methodist Church, Crete, NE.
 All Rights Reserved.